 5. Engagement and commitment to the company

-The main symptoms of a toxic culture are low engagement and high staff turnover.
+The main symptoms of a toxic culture are low employee engagement and high staff turnover.
 When you start seeing issues with these stats, it often means it’s too late, and you have developed a full-blown toxic culture.

-Instead of waiting to find out, it’s a good idea to run surveys about engagement.
+Instead of waiting to find out, it’s a good idea to run surveys about employee engagement.
 You can do a standalone engagement survey, or you can include engagement questions like this in your cultural assessment:

 - Do you feel like a valued member of the team?

 - Do you like coming to work?